 Travel is synonymous with food and for me and no trip is complete without sampling the local cuisine.
 In all my years of travel experience, I found the best food in local markets.
 They are great places to soak up the local culture and guarantee vibrantly colourful photos.
-During our long pan Europe road trip which covered France and Spain, Tarek and I visited many such local watering holes and our most memorable food affair was at Girona, in Spain.
-It was only fitting since Girona is hailed as the new food capital of the world and the city boasts of the second best restaurant in the world.
+During our long pan-Europe road trip which covered France and Spain, Tarek and I visited many such local watering holes and our most memorable food affair was at Girona, in Spain.
+It was only fitting since Girona is hailed as the new food capital of the world and the city boasts of the second-best restaurant in the world.
 However, since we were on a budget trip, we gave the city‘s Michelin-starred restaurants a miss and instead opted for a very enjoyable Girona food market visit.

 Girona‘s Catalan cuisine showed up on our plates at various small eateries across the city and Suzanne, our BnB hostess was an exceptional cook.
-From Iberian ham tapas platters, xuixo pastries, grilled boitifarra, a typical Catalan sweet sausage to local liqueur Ratafia, our Girona experience was one big gastronomic affair.
+From Iberian ham tapas platters, xuixo pastries, grilled boitifarra, a typical Catalan sweet sausage to local liqueur Ratafia, our Girona food market experience was one big gastronomic affair.
 We were there in spring when Ajo paisajes or garlic scapes were in season and the whole city basked in a delicious aroma.
 Flower buds of the garlic plant, which are removed to allow the bulbs to fatten up, ajo paisajes made me so curious, that eventually, Suzanne stepped in to accompany me for a visit to the Girona food market.
 A proud Catalan, she loved everything about her city and the Girona food market visit is a very memorable one.

 Recommended read for food lovers: Food thoughts collection

-Mingle with the locals
+Mingle with the locals at Girona food market

 She took me to the local El Lleó market which is a sort of nerve center of Girona.
 The Spanish take their food seriously and they love to spend their time lavishly.
-Thus their marketplaces double up as a place for meeting up, exchanging boisterous holas and juicy gossips, along with some fresh produce shopping.
+Thus their marketplaces double up as a place for meeting up, exchanging boisterous holas and juicy gossip, along with some fresh produce shopping.
 The defiant Catalans are no different and Girona‘s local market was an interesting peep into the province‘s rich food culture.
-Housing around 60 stalls offering a mind-boggling variety of fruits, vegetables, meat, fish, preserves, cheese and groceries, it was an absolutely photogenic place.
+Housing around 60 stalls offering a mind-boggling variety of fruits, vegetables, meat, fish, preserves, cheese, and groceries, it was an absolutely photogenic place.
 Colours popped out from spiky artichokes and strings of sausages, as garlic scapes gave off a pungent aroma.
-The market was frequented by the locals at the time of our visit and we received our share of samplings, holas and a complimentary bottle of wine.
+The market was frequented by the locals at the time of our visit and we received our share of samplings, holas, and a complimentary bottle of wine.

 Sneak peek of Agora Market in Crete: Agora Market in Crete